nmadd/AC3.3/lessons/react/redux/README.md

 Since it has everything, it would get too crazy if everyone tried to shop there at once.
 So customers are not allowed to directly go to the warehouse.
 Instead, they make their orders online.

-Basically, whenever a customer places an order, the order will get processed by the warehouse, and then Amazon will dispatch one of its [Kiva robots](https://www.cnet.com/news/meet-amazons-busiest-employee-the-kiva-robot/) to go find that item in the warehouse.
+Whenever a customer places an order, the order will get processed by the warehouse, and then Amazon will dispatch one of its [Kiva robots](https://www.cnet.com/news/meet-amazons-busiest-employee-the-kiva-robot/) to go find that item in the warehouse.
 Once the robot locates the item and brings it back to be shipped, the warehouse inventory (and website) is officially updated.

 There are many advantages of having robots as part of the process, but perhaps the biggest one is that it makes the entire process very predictable and trackable.
 The robots keep a record of every single thing they do, which eliminates the possibility of human error, and also makes it really easy to go back and see exactly what happened if something does end up going wrong.